mmbman/Katagiri/about.md

 Each talk requires multiple listens over many hours to carefully transcribe.
 That said, there may still be inaccuracies.
 This is a work-in-progress.

-These talks are a treasure trove of [dharma](glossary#dharma) material, most of which is not found in [the books](resources#katagiri-books) that have been compiled from Katagiri Roshi’s teachings.
-The talks also convey his energy, enthusiasm, and particularly, his sense of humor.
-But really, more and more, I think the thing may be that these talks are brimming over with vital information, which flies by.
-I am transcribing these talks as a way of studying them myself.
+The talks convey Katagiri Roshi’s energy, enthusiasm, and particularly, his sense of humor.
+But also, they are a treasure trove of [dharma](glossary#dharma) material, most of which is not found in [the books](resources#katagiri-books) that have been compiled from Katagiri Roshi’s teachings.
+I am transcribing the talks as a way of studying them myself.
 I've already found a lot here that is personally meaningful, even revolutionary.
 I hope you find something useful or inspiring here as well.

   – Kikan Michael Howard